Best USD exchange shops in Tokyo for 2026: ranked with live data

 - ✅ Use Travelex if you need rare currencies (TWD, THB, VND, IDR, MYR, NZD).

-- ✅ For after-hours, Smart Exchange auto-machines are acceptable; better is 7-Eleven Seven Bank ATM with a no-FX-fee card.
+- ✅ For after-hours, Smart Exchange auto-machines are acceptable; even better is a 7-Eleven Seven Bank ATM with a no-FX-fee card.

 Frequently asked questions